 When your stencil comes….you will need to keep in mind how you are going to hang your ruler on the wall?
 Will it be all the way to the floor?
 Or do you want to start the stencil a bit up from the bottom?

-Follow the directions on the stencil…. especially if you have not used a one time use only, sticky stencil before.
+Follow the directions on the stencil…. especially if you have not used a one-time use only, sticky stencil before.
 And do the numbers and tick marks in a darker color so that they show up.
 If you have a multiple use stencil, use 3M’s 77 spray as adhesive to stick the stencil to the board to make the stenciling easier and keep the stencil in place with no bleeding.
 You can get that spray at Jo-Ann’s/Home Depot/Lowe’s type stores.

 Add hanging hardware to the back and you are set!

 I hope that answers many of your questions for making your own growth chart.
 If you end up making one of these cute rulers…. email me pictures!